Written byAsmit JoshionJanuary 31, 2018

 Step-2: Find changes in your data and save to a new file

-Now that we’ve refined our data, we can proceed with the comparison.
+Now that we’ve refined our data, we can proceed with Python to compare two files.

 import pandas as pd